didi/cube-ui/document/components/docs/en-US/radio.md

 ## Radio

 Radio component.
-You can set the options, set the position of the radio's icon.
+You could set the options and the position of the radio's icon.

 ### Example